TristanRobitaille/engsci-thesis/readme.md

 ## Dependencies
 #### Docker
 You can now run everything inside a Docker container.
 Ensure you have the Docker app running.
 Build it with `docker build -t engsci-thesis .`.
+Be prepared to wait around 10 minutes for the build process to complete.
 Run it with ``docker run -i -t -v `pwd`:/tmp engsci-thesis``.

 #### Tensorflow